Security-Onion-Solutions/securityonion-docs/MISP.rst

 MISP
 ====

-| Not long ago, the MISP project announced the ability to export NIDS
-  rules created from events/indicators.
+| Not long ago, the MISP project announced the ability to export NIDS rules created from events/indicators:
 | https://www.circl.lu/doc/misp/automation/#get-eventsnids-nids-rules-export

 We can leverage this functionality by quickly and easily setting up an automated mechanism to pull NIDS rules from a MISP instance and add them to our local rules for Security Onion.
-To do so, we just need to follow the simple steps below:
+To do so, we just need to follow the simple steps below.

 Warning
 -------

 Please keep in mind we do not officially support this integration, so installation is at your own risk.

 Installation
 ------------